pshyong/Shibainu/doc/sprint 0/process.md

   Working on the .md files together allowed us to experiment different ways of working together.
 We mostly did a great job in communicating what each other is responsible for and what we're currently working on.
 Going forward, we should rely on Jira more when managing our work.

-  - Reflect on how your team worked together
-  - How did you organize the team?
-  - What tools did we use?

 **Decision making**

    Our first step in making a decision is identifying and agreeing on the problem to be solved.
 The next step is to gather information to make a decision based on facts and data instead of assumptions.
 Information gathering was done by sharing our experiences and researching online.
 Once we have enough information, we woud propose possible soutions and weigh the differences in terms of how it affects our target audience and our workload.
 Finally, we would agree on a solution and document it.